vultr-free-trial-credit/.github/profile/README.md

 ### Does Vultr have a student discount?
 Students with an active GitHub Education account can access Vultr credits through the GitHub Student Developer Pack, typically worth $50 to $100 in cloud credit.
 Vultr does not currently offer a separate student discount outside of this program.

-### Does Vultr have a referral program?
-Yes.
-Every Vultr account has a unique referral link in the customer portal.
-When someone signs up through your link and remains an active paying customer for more than 30 days, you earn a referral bonus payout.
-Payments are processed twice a month.

 ### What is the Vultr VIP Startup Program?
 The Vultr VIP Startup Program offers up to $100,000 in free cloud credits to eligible early-stage startups.
 It is designed for businesses actively building products on cloud infrastructure, not for personal testing.
 Startups interested in the program can apply through Vultr's website.